-- Fold both side over the filling as snuggly as you can.
+- Fold both sides over the filling as snuggly as you can.
 Then fold up the bottom (see image below) so that it tightly fits over the fillings.
 From there, slowly roll up, as snuggly as possible, until the rice paper is completely rolled up.

 - Set aside to dry and repeat with remaining spring rolls.

 Learning the art of spring roll wrapping may take a few attempts.